GP-012 Design, redesign and development

 The intended use describes the core medical functionality of the device and how it treats, diagnoses, or alleviates a disease using.
 The intented shall be described in the document "Description and specifications" of the Technical File.

-Based on the intended use, the CEO, CTO, and CPO provide a high-level description of the product, notably providing the operating principles of the software in the document "Description and specifications" of the Technical File.
+Based on the intended use, the JD-001, JD-007, and JD-003 provide a high-level description of the product, notably providing the operating principles of the software in the document "Description and specifications" of the Technical File.
 They shall consider technical, business, and medical input to match the device's intended use.

 - Input